PolygonalTree/PAM/README.md

 * Python installed
 * Virtualenv

-It will be all packed in the future to a nice installer for Windows, MacOSX and Linux, help is wellcome.
+It will be all packed in the future to a nice installer for Windows, MacOSX and Linux, help is welcome.